Saturday, June 28, 2025

 Sunday, March 09, 2025

-Iconic but anonymous: a brief case study in the photographic representation of indigenous women in Brazil
+Iconic but anonymous: a note on the photographic representation of indigenous women in Brazil

 "O fato de que, em trezentos anos de convivência com centenas de tribos, menos de quarenta pessoas tenham merecido o registro de seus nomes e em geral por razões banais, ilustra bem a insignificância, para o branco, do índio enquanto ser humano.
 Em meados do século XVIII o próprio João Daniel, missionário e bom conhecedor da Amazônia, dizia que os índios “só pelas feições parecem gente, [mas] no viver e trabalhar se devem entender por feras”."